thepaulchristie/project0/README.md

 # magic8ball
-What does the future look like.....
+What does the future look like..... maybe